 While some of us are experienced divers who feel more than comfortable with skills such as mask removal, regulator retrieval, and hand signaling, we may not have much experience performing them single-handed.
 Make use out of your safety stops, and practice these skills with one hand.
-Many underwater camera setups are big and bulky, and solving a problem underwater without risking your safety or your expensive equipment is something you’ll want to be able to do confidently.
+Many cameras for underwater photography are big and bulky, and solving a problem underwater without risking your safety or your expensive equipment is something you’ll want to be able to do confidently.

 Understanding the Basics of Light

 The biggest challenge of shooting in an underwater environment is light availability and the observed loss of color with depth.
-With the right understanding of light physics underwater, you can utilize your camera settings and the natural environment to improve your images.
+With the right understanding of light physics, you can utilize your camera settings and the natural environment to improve your underwater pictures.

 Four factors reduce light above and below the surface: